Our Programs

 About Our Programs

-The Healing Oasis for Peace and Empowerment Circle® or H.O.P.E.
-Circle functions as a youth-led participatory research intervention, grounded in a transformative framework that integrates principles of critical allyship.
+The Healing Oasis for Peace and Empowerment® (H.O.P.E.)
+Circle functions as a youth-led participatory research intervention, grounded in a transformative framework that integrates principles of critical youth allyship.
 Through weekly meetings H.O.P.E. fosters mutual respect, co-learning, and shared agency between adults and youth.
 By prioritizing youth voices as key catalysts for change, H.O.P.E. underscores the vital role of genuine partnerships in breaking down systemic barriers.

-The H.O.P.E. 's Youth-Led Participatory Action Research (YPAR) approach engages youth to identify problems and advocate for their solutions; thus topics and curriculum are not predetermined.
+The H.O.P.E.'s Youth-Led Participatory Action Research (YPAR) approach engages youth to identify societal concerns and become advocates for their solutions; thus topics and curriculum are not predetermined.
 Instead every cohort is dynamic and consequently topics are created and curated for the cohort’s interests.
 Integrating YPAR into an out-of-school, third space not only elevates youth voices but provides avenues for their life experiences to be valued and shaped into policy.
+In addition to the Circles, there are two key programs for H.O.P.E., these include

 Annual Day of H.O.P.E.

 In partnership with the Boys & Girls Clubs of Central Florida, the H.O.P.E.
-Circle hosts a year-end, culminating social-action event, with at least two dozen education and social service community vendors where over 300 children and families will be served.
-H.O.P.E.
-Circle will craft policy based on the areas of focus for the academic school year.
+Circle youth participants co-create and host a year-end, culminating social-action event.
+With at least two dozen education and social service community vendors, H.O.P.E.
+Circle participants present their research projects as well as reveal any research product or relevant policy they crafted based on the areas of focus for the academic school year.
+Over 300 children and families will be served during the annual event.

 H.O.P.E.
 Huddles